ncp38/cs372-f24/projects/proj2/index.md

 ## Submission instructions

-Through Canvas, upload all your source code files and your file with the answers to the questions above.
+To submit, upload all your source code files to canvas, including **your name and honor pledge**, and **ensure that your tests for all the required functions**.
+Make sure to also submit your **answers to the post-project questions**

+Before submitting, make sure that you've included all the requirements for this project!
+You can double-check by searching this page (ctrl+f or command+f) for **'must'**; important details related to the assignment are also highlighted for your convenience.

 ## Challenges

 The challenges for this assignment all involve making your heuristic better.
 You are essentially given free-reign to do what you want, as long as you stay within the guidelines of how minimax with alpha-beta works.
 In other words, your heuristic should be a function that considers a state of the game and returns an integer value.
 The way you compute that integer is up to you.
+(If you're interested in doing the challenge, you should describe your heuristic and demonstrate its effectiveness above and beyond the base algorithm.)

 ### Some ideas to improve the Part C heuristic
 - My baseline heuristic described in Part C considers 2-in a rows, 3-in a rows, and 4-in a rows.
 You can modify the number of points awarded in each of these cases.